DynastyKids/NodeJS-Stocktake/README.md

 **Label Generator**: Currently generator are not available to public due to testing, will release sooner within later this year

+**Languages Support**: Everyone could help the project by adding i18n locale files and help to translate the product to your own languages
 ## Issues

 Application cannot start on windows due to listen EACCESS error